-In deciding what is appropriate amount for child support and/or spousal support, both parties should itemize their expenses based on, at least, the preceding 12 months average prior to the separation as well as current expenses.
-Tax consequences should always be considered before agreeing to a support arrangement.
-Very often, accountants are utilized to ensure that there are no unexpected tax consequences to the parties arising from their financial arrangements.
+In deciding what is an appropriate amount for child support and/or spousal support, both parties should itemize their expenses based on, at least, the preceding 12 months average prior to the separation as well as their current expenses.

-Gailor Hunt Jenkins Davis Taylor & Gibbs PLLC can help you locate and value assets acquired during the marriage, and negotiate a fair settlement of care and custody of children, support and property division issues.
+Gailor Hunt Davis Taylor & Gibbs, PLLC can help you identify and value assets acquired during the marriage and negotiate a fair settlement for the care and custody of your children, support and property division issues.